graphopedia-xyz/graphopedia/proportional-area-chart/index.md

     image:  latitude-urbanism.jpg
 ---

 is a type of one-dimensional chart that uses area of a shape to visualize a single variable without the use of axes.
 A shape, usually a rectangle, is scaled proportionally to the value it represents.
 The amount typically appears next to the shape.
-The shapes appear in the order of magnitude.
+The chart is typically ordered in decreasing order of magnitude.

 <!--more-->
 Proportional area charts communicate a single variable through the area of a figure.
 Rectangles are the most common shape because estimating their areas is more intuitive for the human eye than areas of circles and other polygons.